cocos/cocos-docs/en/advanced-topics/data-storage.md

 ## Clear data

-We can clear the data from the storage when we don't need it anymore:
+Data can be cleared from storage when it is no longer needed:

 `cc.sys.localStorage.clear()`